 Then execute the following comands at the root prompt"

 # rocks enable roll cdh-bridge

 # rocks run roll cdh-bridge | sh

-The frontend is now configured to interface with Cloudera Manager.
+The cluster is now configured to install Cloudera packages on all nodes.

 Before we install the backend nodes (also known as compute nodes), we want to ensure that all disks in the backend nodes are optimally configured for HDFS.
 During an installation of a data node, our software interacts with the disk controller to optimally configure it based on the node’s intended role.
 For data nodes, the disk controller will be configured in “JBOD mode” with each disk configured as a RAID 0, a single partition will be placed on each data disk and a single file system will be created on that partition.
 For example, if a data node has one boot disk and 4 data disks, after the node installs and boots, you’ll see the following 4 file systems on the data disks: /hadoop01, /hadoop02, /hadoop03 and /hadoop04.

 For more information on this feature, see our blog post Why Automation is the Secret Ingredient for Big Data Clusters.

 Now we don’t want to reconfigure the controller and reformat disks on every installation, so we need to instruct the StackIQ Cluster Manager to perform this task the next time the backend nodes install.
 We do this by setting an attribute (“nukedisks”) with the rocks command line: